-Longer Featured Snippets Create a Better User Experience
+Longer (or Shorter) Featured Snippets Create a Better User Experience

-Longer featured snippets benefit everyone, really.
-It makes it easier when you or a potential client/customer wants to search for something.
+Featured snippets (no matter their length) benefit everyone, really.
+They make it easier when you or a potential client/customer wants to search for something.
 You can more easily find what it is you’re searching for without having to click on multiple sites or do multiple searches.
 It may even help you determine more quickly which link you’re actually going to click on.

-Increased featured snippets are a win all around.
+Featured snippets that match the content of your page can you help you rank better in search engine results.
 Perhaps this change is forcing you to review your SEO – which can only make your site better.
 It can help generate more traffic to your site.
 Last, but definitely not least, it makes it easier for the user (you or a potential client/customer) to find what they’re actually searching for.